SATB2 Gene Foundation

 Dr. Rita Ibitoye, BSc, Cert.
 Med.
 Gen RCPath (UK), MSc Genomic Medicine

 Dr. Rita Ibitoye, a consultant in Clinical Genetics, based at the NorthWest Thames Regional Genetics Service in London, England.
-Dr. Ibitoye’s interest in the SATB2-Associated Syndrome (SAS) started in 2013, following carrying out a research study on the gene as part of the Deciphering Developmental Disorders (DDD study) Complimentary Analysis Project.
+Dr. Ibitoye’s interest in the SATB2-Associated Syndrome (SAS) started in 2013, following a research study on the gene as part of the Deciphering Developmental Disorders (DDD study) Complimentary Analysis Project.
 She has presented on SAS at a number of genetics conferences and also co-authored a medical paper on the condition (Bengani H, Handley M, Alvi M, Ibitoye R et al. Clinical and molecular consequences of disease-associated de novo mutations in SATB2.
 Genet Med.
 2017 Aug; PMID: 28151491).

-Dr. Ibitoye sees people with a diagnosis of SAS a in England in her Clinical Genetics clinic at the NorthWest Thames Regional Genetics Service.
+Dr. Ibitoye sees people with a diagnosis of SAS in England in her Clinical Genetics clinic at the NorthWest Thames Regional Genetics Service.
 Dr. Ibitoye is also in the process of trying to set up a national multidisciplinary team SAS clinic with other medical specialists.

 Ashlen Thomason, Ph.D., CCC-SLP, is a member of the outpatient speech pathology team at Arkansas Children’s Hospital.
 She is a graduate of the Arkansas Consortium for the Ph.D. in Communication Sciences and Disorders with a major research emphasis in stuttering and minor in cleft palate.
 Ashlen is an adjunct instructor for the University of Arkansas for Medical Sciences Department of Audiology and Speech Pathology graduate program teaching Fluency Disorders and supervising student clinicians.
 She is the director of the Arkansas Stuttering Network, a non-profit organization designed to elevate the level of care available to Arkansans who stutter.